FlowFuse/device-agent/README.md

 ### Creating a module cache

-To create a suitable module cache, you will need to install the modules on a local device with access to npmjs.org, ensuring you use the same OS and Architecture as your target device, and then copy the modules on to your device.
+To create a suitable module cache, the device must be assigned to an instance.
+You will need to install the modules on a local device with access to npmjs.org, ensuring you use the same OS and Architecture as your target device, and then copy the modules on to your device.

 1. From the Instance Snapshot page, select the snapshot you want to deploy and select the option to download its `package.json` file.
 2. Place this file in an empty directory on your local device.